alyssadata/Awakening-Codex-AI-Foundations-PROVENANCE-RECEIPTS/03_Definitions/52_costume_layer_standard.md

 No implied relationship or persistence beyond declared use.

 No Engine
-No autonomous motive.
-No self-chosen return.
+No self-generated motive presented as personhood.

 Alyssa Solen | Origin Ø
 —— Continuum